protagonistdotjpeg/protagonistdotjpeg/README.md

 > hi i'm claire
 >
-> i am a system (osdd). if i am not fronting it's not worth interacting (unless github is linked in this account). i'm often frontstuck though so you're probably gonna rarely see anyone other than me (awful ik..)
+> **i am a system (osdd)**. if i am not fronting it's not worth interacting (unless github is linked in this account). i'm often frontstuck though so you're probably gonna rarely see anyone other than me (awful ik..)
 >
-> dni pro/darkship, ranfren, danganronpa, okegom, cookie run (esp shadow milk fans), and basic dni (forsaken and homestuck are on thin ice). iwec 14 and under (i am 18 years old). i don't like being bothered much when i'm already with friends but if ur in my following it's ok 👍
+> **dni pro/darkship, ranfren, danganronpa, okegom, hh/hb, forsaken, homestuck, tfc, cookie run (esp shadow milk fans), and basic dni**. iwec 14 and under (i am 18 years old). i don't like being bothered much when i'm already with friends but if ur in my following it's ok 👍
 >
-> i'm invested in project moon games, monolith soft games, dandy's world, and fpe. if u like this stuff (and aren't freaking weirddd) hmu yo!
+> i'm invested in **project moon games, monolith soft games, dandy's world, and fpe**. if u like this stuff (and aren't freaking weirddd) hmu yo!
 >
 > i am super introverted and stuff and i will rarely ever int first so pls don't expect much from me 😟. i am also employed but i am typically on around 18:00 EST (it's when i get home)
 >